theinnbox/theinnbox.github.io/_posts/2017-10-16-why right now is actually a good and helpful time to visit mexico city.markdown

 </div>
 <div class="fl w-100 w-50-ns pl4-ns">
 <p class="f4 mb1 lh-title mt0-ns mt3" style="font-family: 'Gilroy-ExtraBold'"><a href="http://www.mna.inah.gob.mx/" target="_blank" class="link underline-hover orange">Museo Nacional de Antropología</a></p>
 <p>Kind of a “must” when visiting Mexico City.
 The Anthropology museum details the history of Mexico starting from evolution (with lots of shade thrown towards creation theory!) to the Mayans, Toltecs, Aztecs, and Spanish colonization.
 You’ll see lots of historic works of architecture, art, tools, and pottery.
 One of their temporary exhibits even features braille exhibit signage and braille versions of the cave paintings that are on display.
-Be prepared to spend at least two to three hours here.</p>
+Be prepared to spend at least two to three hours here.
+Admission is an affordable $3.70.</p>
  </div>
  </div>